 - An IRO (Independent Review Organization) for a claims review must have staff members qualified in medical record coding and billing.
 The IRO for a physician practice may also be required to have the expertise of a physician or other licensed provider of the same specialty.
 The physician from the IRO then reviews claims and medical records to establish the medical necessity of the service provided.

 - An IRO for an arrangements review must have expertise in areas like the Stark Law and the Anti-kickback Statute.

 - The IRO staff does not have to be an attorney but must have relevant experience in physician compensation arrangements and designated health services.

 - An IRO for a clinical services issue must have staff who have experience and expertise in the clinical area specified for review.

 Selecting the Required IRO

 The healthcare provider must find and retain an Independent Review Organization (IRO) within 60 to 90 days after the execution of the CIA.
-The actual services of the IRO may not be needed for at least 3 months after the execution of the CIA (in the case of an Integrity Agreement) or for 12 months for a CIA.
+The actual services of the IRO may not be needed for at least three months after the execution of the CIA (in the case of an Integrity Agreement) or for twelve months for a CIA.
 However, The IRO must have the qualifications listed in the CIA.
 The IRO must also be truly independent.
 Your IRO cannot be currently employed or contracted with the healthcare provider.
 It cannot have a current or previous relationship with the healthcare provider or any of its owners, officers, or board members.